-- The computer program or the algorithm saves the time for the trader of going into the trading platforms, monitor prices and then place the trading orders.
+- The computer program or the algorithm saves time for the trader of going into the trading platforms, monitor prices, and then place the trading orders.

 - The flash crash of 2010 can be regarded as an example of algorithm trading.
 In this crisis, there was the fast placement of sell orders for securities.
 There were also fast withdrawals of trade orders for securities and were high-frequency trades.

 - The Regulatory authorities later placed circuit breakers to prevent such flash crash from happening again in the financial markets.
 They also prevented algo-trades to have direct access to the exchanges.